tjuuljensen/ride-windows/README.md

 ## History

 When Windows 10 was released, a lot of discussions emerged about the telemetry and dial-back functions that Microsoft implemented and which had very few configuration options for the normal user.
 Some people required a machine with a low footprint for privacy reasons, some just needed a machine that were more silent when listening on the network.

-For years I maintained a PowerShell lockdown script to handle my Windows installations, but at some point I realized that it was a hard game catching up with all the new changes every time a new Windows version was released.
+For years I maintained a smaller PowerShell lockdown and configuration script to handle my Windows installations, but at some point I realized that it was a hard game catching up with all the new changes every time a new Windows version was released.
 A part of the "catch-up game" was to search the internet (github rules!) for clever guys who had been collecting information and putting things into scripts.
 Most people did not use PowerShell to change the options configuration, so I often had to translate command line/GUI guides into PowerShell.

-The purpose of my scripting was easy:
-- maintain a PowerShell script of Windows 10 privacy/hardening features
-- the script should take away 80-90% percent of "initial configuration" of a new Windows box (which meant I added browser, editors and VMware Workstation installation as part of the actions)
-- cut installation time down from days/hours to minutes
-- should be easy to share so other people had access to my work
-- the script should be available for use on physical machines as well as VM's
-- have it easily available ready for use everywhere/anytime (easy one - put it on github)

-Even though the script worked and saved me hours of installation time, the ugly truth about my scripting was also:
-- I was not catching up with recent Windows changes as often as I would
-- It was not *easily* available for others (it was one long list of functions)

-And then some day I visited Disassembler0's Win10-Initial-Setup-Script on github (https://github.com/Disassembler0/Win10-Initial-Setup-Script).
-Wow.
-I immediately discarded a lot of my code and used the Disassembler0 repo for years next to a slimmer version of my own - now adjusted to fit the code structure of the Disassembler0 repo.
+One day I visited Disassembler0's (now archived) Win10-Initial-Setup-Script on github (https://github.com/Disassembler0/Win10-Initial-Setup-Script).
+It covered 80% of the stuff I did and had an adjustable command line interface.
+I immediately discarded a lot of my old code and was using the Disassembler0 repo for years next to a slimmer version of my own.

-Disassembler0 archived his repo in 2021 (Thanks for all the fish!), so I adopted all his code in this repo - and I am back to maintaining my bootstrap script myself.
+When Disassembler0 archived his repo in 2021 (Thanks for all the fish!), I adopted all that code in this repo - and I am back to maintaining my bootstrap script myself.

-So why do I do it?
-I am a Linux user and I created this script to make sure I remembered a lot of steps when installing a Windows machine.
-I like that I can spin up a fully configured machine in short time - no matter whether it is a VM or a physical pc.
-I have a Linux repo and use the same script architecture in my Fedora Linux configuration: https://github.com/tjuuljensen/bootstrap-fedora.
+The repo has grown a lot over the last few years.
+Especially with software installations.
+I work as a forensic investigator and use a lot of tools, some free and some with license.
+If you use the script and install software from these sources, I urge you to support the authors of the software.
+Send them a few bucks if they have a "Buy me a Beer/Coffee" button, or buy a license if they have a licensing option.
+And please be aware, that even though some the software is free for private use, many of the tools require a license if you use it professionally as I do.

 &nbsp;